tristann21/tristann21.github.io/_pages/Guides/RoL VM guide.md

 This guide is intended for users on Debian/Ubuntu, Arch, or any of their derivatives, so long as they are using systemd.

 If this guide appears overly complex, you may consider exploring an [alternative guide](https://ios7.xyz/rol-with-waydroid-guide-2/) that explains how to set up Roblox in an Android emulator using Waydroid.

-A big thank you to keyemail, who originally crafted this guide within our Discord server and has assisted numerous people at VinegarHQ.
-They're awesome!

 # Prerequisites
 ***